Wilfred/difftastic/README.md

 - Rust >= 1.36
 - npm >= 6

-All the parsin logic is specified in `grammar.js` at the root level.
+All the parsing logic is specified in `grammar.js` at the root level.
 To see if the changes made to it are working, run the tests and compare the results.

 ```